Audio

 We’ve led it in, of course, with hometown hero Willy the Kid on WURG The Urge… Haddonfield’s home for rock!

-It’s unfortunate that Michael couldn’t have been left to just wander off into the Halloween night, never to be seen again.
+It’s unfortunate that Michael couldn’t have been left to just wander off into the dark Halloween night, never to be seen again.
 Now there’s a reconned remakequel I could get behind.

 Oh well, at least we got the 1st minute or so of Halloween Ends, featuring this classic monster tune from a duo who, like I so wish I could say for Michael Myers, we never heard from again.